Last Year: 648 crash deaths occurred on Arkansas roads.*

-The Arkansas Highway Safety Office coordinates a statewide behavioral highway safety program making effective use of federal and state highway safety funds and other resources to save lives and reduce injuries on the state’s roads, and provide leadership, innovation and program support in partnership with traffic safety advocates, professionals, organizations and our single largest safety partnership, the driving public.
-Featured Programs addressing high fatalities on Arkansas roadways are Impaired Driving and Occupant Protection...For more Arkansas Crash Data https://www.dps.arkansas.gov/dashboard/
+The Arkansas Highway Safety Office coordinates an ongoing statewide behavioral highway safety program making effective use of federal and state highway safety funds and other resources to save lives and reduce injuries on the state’s roads, and provide leadership, innovation and program support in partnership with traffic safety advocates, professionals, organizations and our single largest safety partnership, the motoring public.
+Featured Programs addressing high fatalities on Arkansas roadways are Impaired Driving and Occupant Protection.**

 Impaired driving is a choice.